 However, the paint is atomized with tremendous force, (2000-3000) PSI causing a considerable amount of OVERSPRAY!
 It's also very expensive.
 The 18" Graco Jet Roller retails for around $800 for the attachment alone, not including the sprayer.

-A small airless sprayer powerful enough to make it work properly costs a minimum of $1,000. to handle the 9" roller. $2,000. for the 18" roller and at least $4,000 to handle the 36" roller, not including $800 for the 18" Jet roller frame.
+A small airless sprayer powerful enough to make it work properly costs between $1,000. to $4,000 or more not including $800 for the 18" Jet roller attachment.

-The complete PaintBlazer system, with pump and all the attachment should be around $500 - $1,000 which will put out up to a gallon per minute to handle the 36" roller or turn the pressure down low for the 9" roller.
+The complete PaintBlazer system, with pump and all the attachment should be around $500 - $1,000 which will put out up to a gallon per minute to handle the 36" roller or turn the pressure down low for the 6" or 9" roller.

 PaintBlazer was created for people like me who actually paint houses for a living.
 It was made using the best ideas from existing tools, building upon the roller, sprayer, wireless technology and good old fashion ingenuity.

-My concept is similar to other airless spray rollers in that the paint is sprayed directly on the wall while the roller lays it off or rolls it out.
-But PaintBlazer incorporates a new advancement in spray dynamics making this far superior to the current method.
+PaintBlazer incorporates a new advancement in spray dynamics making this far superior to the current method.